th2-net/th2-common-j/README.md

     var factory = CommonFactory.createFromKubernetes(namespace, boxName, contextName);
     ```
     It also can be called by using `createFromArguments(args)` with arguments `--namespace`, `--boxName` and `--contextName`.
-    ContextName parameter is `@Nullable`; if null, current context will not be changed.
+    ContextName parameter is `@Nullable`; if it is set to null, the current context will not be changed.

 ### Configuration formats